We Are One (global collaboration song): Lineup

+The singers included in the song: Palash Sen, Lili Caseley, Luiza Prochet, Najam Sheraz, Matt Laurent, Faakhir Mehmood, Bilal Ali, Natasha Baig, Farhad Humayun, Natasha Khan, Maha Ali Kazmi, Nida Hussain, Khaled Anam, Dino Ali, Ali Khan, Salwa Najam, Raafay Israr, Asad Rasheed, Aashir Wajahat, Farooq Ahmed, Nazia Zuberi Hassan, Meraal Hassan, Nauman Vohra, Fahad Ahmad, Ahsan Bari, Eahab Akhtar, and Faisal Malik.

+Background

 Kashan Admani, a Pakistani producer, composer, and guitarist, initiated the project of "a song that would be a united prayer" during the COVID-19 pandemic.
-The song was chosen to inspire hope and send a message of unity to the global population affected by COVID-19.
+The song was created to inspire hope to the global population affected by COVID-19.
 Admani said in an interview with Arab News: "The idea was to talk about global unity in fighting the pandemic and praying to God for help.
 That's the reason why it's called 'We Are One', 'Aae Khuda'".

-Each artist recorded their audio and video parts in their home studios/recording facilities and sent them to Admani, who mixed the final track in his studio, Dream Station Productions.

-The Urdu poetry of Aae Khuda was written by Sabir Zafar while the English poetry was written by Babar Sheikh.
+Each artist recorded their audio and video parts in home studios or recording facilities and sent them to Admani, who mixed the final track in his studio, Dream Station Productions.
+The Urdu poetry of Aae Khuda was written by Sabir Zafar, while the English poetry was written by Babar Sheikh.